NSLS-II/aphla/doc/intro.rst

 HLA Lib Summary
 ---------------------

 The following are some common functions.
-Please see :doc:`ref` for a list of documented modules, methods and functions.
+Please see :doc:`libref` for a list of documented modules, methods and functions.

 .. include:: hlasummary.txt